carlsednaoui/ouibounce/README.md

 ```

 ### Using OuiBounce with other libraries
-If you want to use this library with other plugins — such as [Vex](http://github.hubspot.com/vex/docs/welcome/) — you can ouibounce with `false`.
+If you want to use this library with other plugins — such as [Vex](http://github.hubspot.com/vex/docs/welcome/) — you can call ouibounce with `false`.
+See [#30](https://github.com/carlsednaoui/ouibounce/issues/30) for discussion.

 ```js